debbiemarkslab/SeqDesign/README.md

 > pip install -r requirements_gpu.txt

 An example script for tensorflow-gpu installation is available at [linux_setup.sh](linux_setup.sh).
-As tested, installation from scratch on Ubuntu 18.04
+As tested, installation on a clean install of Ubuntu 18.04 LTS took 5 minutes.

 If no GPU is available, use:
 > pip install -r requirements.txt